Agnessofia/coda22/05_rtweet_E1.md

 SP.trends <- get_trends(woeid = 455827)
 ```

 Again we have a table.
-But please, mind you it is a snapshot of Twitter at the moment data was collected, it tends to change, sometimes, by the minute.
+But please, mind you it is a snapshot of Twitter at the moment data were collected, it tends to change, sometimes, by the minute.

 ## Getting some tweets